aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 41-80

 Plants produce unusual fruit: (1) made of a valuable material (gold, spun glass), (2) with healing (1-3) or harmful (4-6) properties, (3) containing a magical spell that is triggered by eating, or breaking, or throwing, (4) which transports the eater to another plane or dimension, (5) which acts as a randomly determined potion, or (6) that when thrown will turn into a randomly determined monster.
-The plant produces (1-3) only a single special fruit, (4-5) 1d10 fruit, (6) 1d100 fruit.
+The plant produces (1-3) only a single special fruit, (4-5) `dice: 1d10` fruit, (6) `dice: 1d10`0 fruit.

 81-100

 Roll on Table 11.2 for an additional effect.

 􏰀 A single plant.
-1 in 10, equivalent caster level 1d10.
+1 in 10, equivalent caster level `dice: 1d10`.
 If this is the case, the plants can cast spells as a (1-3)

 druid, (4-5) cleric, (6-7) illusionist, or (8) magic-user.